bwambale03/eddykeys/README.md

 ## About Me

 I'm a passionate software engineer with a love for crafting clean and efficient code.
-With [X years] of experience in the industry, I've honed my skills in [languages/technologies/frameworks].
+With a year of experience in the industry, I've honed my skills in languages/technologies/frameworks.
 I'm dedicated to creating software solutions that not only meet the needs of clients but also exceed their expectations.

 ## Skills